-In the second, third, fifth and sixth section, using data collected from the 2016-17 academic year, the report discusses short-term outcomes and general observations about the students A Call to College serves.
-In the fourth section, a new addition to this annual report, data from five years of administering the Ninth Grade Benchmark survey are compiled and analyzed focusing on four target questions.
+In the second, third, fifth and sixth section, using data collected from the 2017-18 academic year, the report discusses short-term outcomes and general observations about the students A Call to College serves.
+In the fourth section, data from the last five years of administering the Ninth Grade Benchmark survey are compiled and analyzed focusing on six target questions.

 For the purposes of this report, an A Call to College "Participant" is defined as any Newark High School student who by June of her/his senior year had attended at least four advising sessions during the course of the junior and senior years.
-The seventh section, an analysis of data generated by Newark High School's participation in The National Student Clearinghouse, represents the fourth year of reporting these results.
+The seventh section, an analysis of data generated by Newark High School's participation in The National Student Clearinghouse, represents the fifth year of reporting these results.